 Recycled bonds may only be used to finance multifamily housing.
 Broadening eligible use to include single family housing and economic development projects will allow for more efficient allocation of limited resources by States.
 If States can dedicate recycled bonds to these uses that do not utilize Low Income Tax Credits, they can free up non-recycled private activity bonds, which generate as-of-right 4% Low Income Tax Credits for multifamily housing.

 Create Volume Cap Reallocation Pool to Preserve Public Housing

 Modify IRS code Section 146 to permit the creation of a re-allocation pool for unused tax-exempt bonds.
 The IRS may redeploy volume cap to states by request and base the program on the LIHTC rules for the purposes of applying revenues to finance improvements addressing deferred maintenance in public housing.

-Fund New Resident Service Coordinator Program
+Allocate Funding for Senior Housing Resident Service Coordinator Program

 Home Stability Support